hashicorp/consul/website/source/docs/agent/http.html.markdown

 The ServiceID must be passed after the slash.
 The agent will take care of deregistering the service with the Catalog.
 If there is an associated check, that is also deregistered.

 The return code is 200 on success.

+### <a name="agent_service_maintenance"></a> /v1/agent/service/maintenance/\<serviceId\>

+The service maintenance endpoint allows placing a given service into "maintenance mode".
+During maintenance mode, the service will be marked as unavailable, and will not be present in DNS or API queries.

+The `?enable` flag is required, and its value must be `true` (to enter maintenance mode), or `false` (to resume normal operation).
+It is an error to enable maintenance mode while it is already enabled, or disable it while it is already disabled.
+You will receive a 409 if either of these conflicts are observed.

+The return code is 200 on success.